Comparative Law Final Exam

 RULES.
 By turning in your answer, you certify that: (1) you have neither received nor given any aid beyond the allowed use of materials; (2) your work is original and is in no way improperly copied from or inappropriately influenced by any source; and (3) you have complied with all applicable instructions and rules, including, but not limited to, those set forth herein and in the University Student Code of Conduct and the College of Law Honor Code.
 Violation of the rules may result in a failing grade or a reduction thereof and in appropriate student disciplinary action.

 1) Show that you have a command of the material we covered in class that is pertinent to your answer.
 To this end, provide references to our casebook, web postings, and to your notes of our class discussion.
 References should be simple and straight-forward.
-Page numbers for our materials should be identified by Handout and page number or alternately by references to the PDF file that I sent to all members of the class (“PDF-[page no.]” will be fine).
+Page references to our materials should be identified by “CM” preceding the page number.
 The date of a class session is enough to identify your notes, the appropriate web-notes section may be identified as it is described in the syllabus.

 2) Appropriately identify your sources in your answer.
-All sources must be identified and textual citations must be properly set-off within quotation marks of in block indents.
+All sources must be identified and textual citations must be properly set-off within quotation marks or in block indents.
 Please be mindful of the plagiarism warning included earlier.
 Footnotes and parentheticals are allowed, but you may not use endnotes.
 You may use a bibliography to identify sources outside of our class materials as well and the bibliography will not count towards your page limit.

 3) Show that you can identify analogous United States or Non-U.S. legal concepts and materials that are the proper subject of comparative analysis.
 This may require you to conduct some modest research outside our class materials.
 Please keep it simple.
 I believe that most research can be limited to your first-year casebooks and materials.
 However, you may use anything you deem appropriate including electronic research systems.